 In 1964, Fuller visited the sheriff of Washington Parish, Dorman Crowe, who had recently hired the first two Black deputies in the parish.
 Fuller demanded that Crowe fire the deputies.
 The sheriff refused.

 Months later, in June of 1965, the two deputies, while on night patrol, were ambushed by Klansmen who fired a rifle and a shotgun from the bed of a pickup.
 The driver, Oneal Moore, died instantly.
 His partner, Creed Rogers, survived.
-No one was ever convicted in the attack.
+No one was ever convicted for the attack.

 In 1966, Fuller was subpoenaed to testify before the House Un-American Activities Committee investigating the Klan.
 He claimed in his 1973 self-published book (“The Original Ku Klux Klan”) that the Klan bought him a $150 suit, a $50 pair of alligator shoes and a $100 overcoat for the trip to the hearings in Washington, DC.
 He also said the Klan gave him $800 in spending money.

-There had also been a rumor that Fuller was given $10,000 by Louisiana Governor John J. McKeithen to hold down the violence, but there was little evidence that this had occurred.
+There had also been a rumor that Fuller was given $10,000 by Louisiana Governor John J. McKeithen to hold down the violence, but there was little evidence that this occurred.

 Fuller appeared before the committee without a lawyer.
 He refused to answer questions and refused to turn over Klan documents demanded by the committee, claiming to do so would violate his constitutional rights provided by the 1st, 4th, 5th and 14th amendments of the constitution.